 You Know What to Do, So Why Can’t You Implement Tasks?

-If you’re a childfree entrepreneur, you’ve probably heard: “Well, at least you don’t have kids.
+If you’re a childfree entrepreneur, you’ve heard some version of: “Well, at least you don’t have kids.
 You must have so much time!”
-And technically, yes.
-But here’s what nobody talks about… having time doesn’t automatically give you clarity on how to use it.

-Why Your Business Still Feels Chaotic Even When You ‘Have Time’
+Why Your Business Still Feels Chaotic Even When You “Have Time”

 The Gap Between Knowing and Doing